sagemath/trac_to_gh/Issue 7711.md

 # Issue 7711: integral() does not reduce coefficients in finite field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7711

 Original creator: zimmerma